arikbidny/github-copilot-sport-app/README.md

        > You can generate tests by typing /tests participant in GitHub Copilot Chat

 11. **Lets Create a Player info feature, Under lib folder there is a a file called player-info.ts with nba player stats, you need to build an api route and react component based on player stats using file attach option in the chat, the route already exists under /src/app/api/player-info/route.ts**
-   - In GitHub Copilot Chat, use #websearch participants to learn how to handle routes in a Next.js 14 application.
+   - In GitHub Copilot Chat, use @github #web participants to learn how to handle routes in a Next.js 14 application.
    - Open /src/app/api/player-info/route.ts file
    - Open GitHub Copilot Chat, select Copilot Edits Tab, from the drop down menu select Edit mode and select Claude 3.5 Sonnet model,
    - Attach the files /src/lib/player-info.ts and /src/app/(dashboard)/player-info/page.tsx as references.
 You can do this by using the #file participant command or by pressing the attachment button in the chat.